 Anonymous job applications shift the focus of hiring decisions toward the applicants' skills and qualifications.
 However, if other types of discrimination in society lead to differences in skills and qualifications, anonymous applications cannot solve that problem.
 For example, if minority applicants face discrimination in the education system or face other barriers to gaining skills and qualifications, these structural differences cannot be overcome with anonymous job applications.
+Similar structural differences seem to be present at later stages of career trajectories (including, for example, performance reviews and evaluations).

-Ambiguous effects and unintended consequences: It may be that such structural differences have even stronger effects when recruiting anonymously.
+Ambiguous effects and unintended consequences

+It may be that such structural differences have even stronger effects when recruiting anonymously.
 That is because information may be interpreted differently if the context is changed.

-This appears to be the case in the French experiment with respect to information about residential neighborhood [6].
-It also holds in the case of the small-scale experiment at a European research institution, where indicators of professional quality (for example, journal publications) seem to receive a different weight when screening is anonymous [10].
+This appears to be the case in the French experiment [5].
+It also holds in the case of the small-scale experiment at a European research institution, where indicators of professional quality (for example, journal publications) seem to receive a different weight when screening is anonymous [9].
 For example, if recruiters are not aware of the applicant's family situation, migration background, or disadvantaged neighborhood, that information cannot be taken into account to explain such impediments as below-average education outcomes, lack of labor market experience, or insufficient language skills.
 The more general question is thus whether anonymous job applications remove the "signal" or the "noise" in the information that the application discloses.

-The European experiments tend to show that anonymous job applications can have the desired effect of increasing the probability that minority applicants will be invited for a job interview.
-However, there are also some indications of the opposite effect, when anonymity prevents employers from favoring minority applicants or taking extenuating circumstances into account.
+The available evidence tends to show that anonymous job applications can have the desired effect of increasing the probability that minority applicants will be invited for a job interview.
+However, there are also some indications of exactly the opposite effect, when anonymity prevents employers from favoring minority applicants or taking extenuating circumstances into account.
 That means that before introducing anonymous job applications it is crucial to identify which of three initial conditions exist: discrimination, affirmative action, or equality of opportunity.
 Not surprisingly, the effects of introducing anonymous applications are as different as the established practice to be changed.
-In the German experiment, the results were in line with each of the three initial conditions [7].
-In the small-scale experiment at a European economic research institution, the use of anonymous applications blocked the desired goal of promoting the chances of the underrepresented gender through affirmative action (see Figure 1) [10].
-Also, in the French experiment, as discussed above, the callback rates of migrants and residents of deprived neighborhoods were lower with anonymous applications than with standard applications [6].
+In the German experiment, the results were in line with each of the three initial conditions [6].
+In the small-scale experiment at a European economic research institution, the use of anonymous applications blocked the desired goal of promoting the chances of the underrepresented gender through affirmative action (Figure 1) [9].
+Also, in the French experiment, as discussed above, the callback rates and hiring rates of minority candidates were lower with anonymous applications than with standard applications [5].